floan/Keyword-Visualizer/README.md

 # Running the Application

 - From the terminal, in the client folder type `yarn start` to start up the React environment.
 This is hosted on `localhost:3000`
-- From the terminal, in the server folder type `python3 server.py` to start up the Flask server.
+- From the terminal, in the server folder first create the stop_word_data.pickle file by running `python3 create_stop_words.py`.
+Then run `python3 server.py` to start up the Flask server.
 This is hosted on `localhost:5000` by default.

 Enjoy!